-In addition, we lease a manufacturing facility in North Carolina, consisting of approximately 173,820 square feet, which is subleased through October 2037.
+In addition, we lease a manufacturing facility in North Carolina, consisting of approximately 173,820 square feet, under a lease that will expire in October 2037.

 We believe that our properties are adequate and suitable for our current needs; however, we are continuing to evaluate our real estate strategy in response to the changing needs of our in-office, hybrid and remote workforce.